-3. What do you know about accommodations airlines are making because of COVID-19?
+2. What do you know about accommodations airlines are making because of COVID-19?

 Various airlines have announced special accommodations, including waiving all or certain change fees.
-This list is not comprehensive, and policies are subject to change at any time.
-Travelers should consult the airline's website directly for the most up to date information:
+Travelers should consult the airline's website directly for the most up to date information.